jasqs/FREDtools/doc/source/Documentation/ReadWrite.rst

 Image Reading and Writing
 =================================

-A collection of usefull functions for reading and writing images are implemented.
+A collection of useful functions for reading and writing images are implemented.
 The supported image type are:

 *   MetaImage format in double (\*.mhd+\*.raw) or single files (only \*.mhd),
 *   Map3D images, i.e. an obsolate format used by the FRED Monte Carlo engine for saving 3D images (not recommended),